-Justice Center "Reportable Incident" classifications -

-Occur under the auspices of the agency.
-Report to the Justice Center for certified programs only.
-Notify OPWDD, UH CEO, COO, Dept Dir, Dept Mgr., QA, Care Coordinator, Emergency Contact, etc. Jonathans Law notification is required.
-Notification to MHLS is required for all allegations of abuse/neglect.
+Justice Center for cer "Abuse/Neglect Reportable Incident" classifications: Occur under the auspices of the agency.
+Report to the tified programs only.
+Notify OPWDD, UH CEO, COO, Program Dir, Program Mgr., QI, Care Coordinator, Advocate, etc. Jonathans Law notification requ nired.
+Notification to MHLS required for all allegations of abuse/neglect.
 If substantiated; do not bill for time incident occurred.

-of abuse/neglect.
-If substantiated; do not bill for time incident occurred.
-Abuse/Neglect - Conduct by an employee Physical Abuse Conduct by an employee, intentionally or recklessly causing physical injury by means of slapping, hitting, kicking, biting, chok smothering, shoving, dragging, throwing, punching, shaking, burning, cutting, corporal punishment, etc. Administrative leave is required for the target.
+Physical Abuse Conduct by an employee, intentionally or recklessly causing physical injury by means of slapping, hitting, kicking, biting, choking, smothering, shoving, dragging, throwing, punching, shaking, burning, cutting, corporal punishment, etc. Administrative leave is required for the target.
 The police must be called.
 Sexual Abuse Sexual contact between a service recipient and an employee; whether or not the contact would constitute a crime.
 Administrative leave is required for the target.
 The police must be called.
 Psychological Abuse Verbal or nonverbal conduct by an employee that may cause significant emotional distress to a service recipient; taunts, derogatory comments, ridicule, intimidation, threats or the display of a weapon.
 Deliberate Inappropriate Use of Restraints Use of restraint deliberately inconsistent with an individual's plan.
-Restraint includes manual, pharmacological or mechanic measure or device to immobilize or limit the ability of a service recipient to freely move their arms, legs or body.
-Aversive Conditioning Application of a physical stimulus by an employee that is intended to induce pain or discomfort in order to modify or change the behavior of a service recipient; noxious odors, noxious tastes, blindfolds, withholding of meals, food in unpalatable form.
+Restraint includes manual, pharmacological or mechanical measure or device to immobilize or limit the ability of a service recipient to freely move their arms, legs or body.
+Aversive Conditioning Application of a physical stimulus by an employee that is intended to induce pain or discomfort in order to modify or change thebehavior of a service recipient; noxious odors, noxious tastes, blindfolds, withholding of meals, food in unpalatable form.
 Obstruction of Reports of Incidents Conduct by an employee that impedes the discovery, reporting or investigation of an incident by falsifying records related to the safety, treatment or supervision of a service recipient; suppressing reporting of the incident to the Justice Center; intentionally making a false statement, intentionally withholding information; intentional failure of a supervisor to act on a report per regulations; or an employee failing to report a reportable incident upon discovery.
-Unlawful Use or Administration of a Controlled Substance Administration by an employee to a service recipient of a controlled substance without a prescription, or other medication not approved for any use by the FDA; including an employee unlawfully using or distributing a controlled substance at the workplace or while on duty.
-Neglect Action, inaction, or lack of attention that breaches a custodian's duty and results in or is likely to result in physical injury or serious impairment of the physical, mental, or emotional condition of a service recipient.
-This includes: failure to provide proper supervision that results in conduct between service recipients, failure to provide adequate food, clothing, shelter, medical, dental, optometric or surgical care; failure to provide educational entitlements.
+Unlawful Use or Administration of a Controlled Substance Administration by an employee to a service recipient of a controlled substance without a prescription, or other medication approved for any use by the FDA; including an employee unlawfully using or distributing a controlled substance at the working or distribution at the working or distr Action, inaction, or lack of attention that breaches an employee's duty and results in or is likely to result in physimpairment of the physical, mental, or emotional condition of a service recipient.
+This includes: failure to provide that results in conduct between service recipients, failure to provide adequate food, clothing, shelter, medical, d surgical care; failure to provide educational entitlements.
 The police must be called for egregious Neglect.
+Speeding: 20 MPH or more is reportable and will be classified as Neglect.